IOT enabling Health and Wellness Device Designs

 Wearable and ingestible sensors that work together to gather information about medication-taking, activity and rest patterns

 Elderly, Home bound patients and differently abled people are bound to see the largest benefit from remote Health Monitoring Device Designs and assistive technology designs.
 There are several applications for health monitoring device designs that can help such people maintain their independent lifestyle – sensors on the person and throughout their home can help detect falls, wandering and even missed medication.
 Emergency call pendants can allow them to call for help when needed.
 A ‘smart’ prescription bottle could alert the user if a scheduled medication has been forgotten.

 Light and sound reminders on the pill bottle cap to signal the time for medications.
 Inside the cap, a chip monitors when the pill bottle is opened and wirelessly relays alerts.

-The demand for high-tech Health Monitoring Device Designs and Health and Wellness Device Designs, Health Monitoring Device Designs will continue to grow dramatically while also driving creative and powerful deployments of devices based on the Internet of Things.
+The demand for high-tech Health Monitoring Device Designs and Health and Wellness Device Designs will continue to grow dramatically while also driving creative and powerful deployments of devices based on the Internet of Things.
 There are foreseeable issues with the use of IoT which include standardization, scalability and security, but these are minor issues when compared to the advantages connected technologies offer the healthcare segment.